Want to learn new ways to make extra money?

 From clothes to furniture to antiques, here are the best resale apps to sell used stuff online.

-If you’re a regular DollarSprout reader, you may have heard us rave about Decluttr before.
-That’s because Decluttr is the best way to sell used CDs, DVDs, games, and tech online.
+If you’re a regular DollarSprout reader, you may have heard us mention about Decluttr before.
+That’s because Decluttr is a great way to sell used CDs, DVDs, games, and tech online.
 And who doesn’t have a boatload of those lying around?

 They also have an A rating with the Better Business Bureau, so you can rest assured you’re in good hands with this app.